-Luxury firms' online battle boosted by EU court adviser's Coty view
+Luxury firms' online battle boosted by EU court adviser's Coty stance

 Judges at Europe's highest court, who follow their advisers' opinions in four out of five cases, will rule on the case "Coty Germany GmbH v Parfümerie Akzente GmbH" in the coming months.

+"I don't think free riding deserves a particular reward.
+Competition rules do not allow free riding on heavy investments made by luxury goods companies," he said.

+EU antitrust regulators crafted rules in 2010 which allow brand owners with less than a 30 percent market share to block online retailers without a bricks-and-mortar shop from distributing their products.

-Reporting by Michele Sinner; writing by Foo Yun Chee; editing by Philip Blenkinsop and Alexander Smith
+Reporting by Michele Sinner and Foo Yun Chee; editing by Alexander Smith and Elaine Hardcastle